PR0-grammer/Churn_Control/README.md

 ## Usage
 - Upload customer data and receive churn probability predictions
 - Visualize feature importance using SHAP plots
-- Interactive dashboard to monitor customer churn risk
+- Interactive [dashboard](Churn Report.pbix) to monitor customer churn risk using Power BI.

 The service can be accessed it through the website: https://churn-control.streamlit.app/